parmeus/docs/docs/guide/reference/restful.md

 # RESTful API

 ## Recommendation of Similarities
-This API is used for getting some similarities recommendation (digitalSouls) of specific digitalSoul.
+This API is used for generating similarity recommendations for a specific Digital Soul.

 ### Structure